snubwoody/wakunguma.com/src/pages/blog/variadic-generics.md

 ## Why not?
 There's **a lot** of unanswered questions and unsolved debates over what exact features should be implemented.
-And I imagine it's just a complex feature in general to implement, I would imagine the language team is busy.
+It's just a complex feature in general to implement and I would imagine the language team is busy.

 - Const generics